frederic-perez/AmE-dictionary/data/dictionary.md

 __bylaw__
 __bylaws__
 __byline__ _n_ :three::hammer: (bylines)
+__bystander effect__ _idiom_ A social psychological phenomenon in which the more people there are viewing a crisis or crime, the less likely they are to offer aid to the victim(s).
+Also known as bystander apathy.
 __byzantine__ :pencil2: (of a system or situation) Excessively complicated, and typically involving a great deal of administrative detail. _The byzantine nature of health care pricing._
 __C-rations__
 __C-section__ _n_